 When you are in a crowded room and you want to get someone’s attention, sometimes you have to shout to get noticed.
 Or at least raise your voice.
 Online you need to do that visually.

 Use ALL CAPS.
-While this may be hard to read in long blocks of text, or considered a little rude in an email it is critical in your CTA button.
+While this may be hard to read in long blocks of text, or considered a little rude in an email, in your CTA buttons it is critical.
 The all-caps font stops the reader and makes them pay attention.

 Keep fonts simple and bold: This is not a time to go for the thin, willowy look or decorative calligraphy.
 Choose, strong easy to read sans serif fonts that convey a message at a glance.